 Today, the town has a whole host of well-preserved spots to visit, including merchant houses, the old quarter and museums dedicated to the town’s history—and even one for tiles.
 You can take a relaxing ride along the canals, stroll through the streets and visit the Himure Hachiman Shrine which was moved from the mountainside centuries ago.
-There is a cable car which can whisk you up to a hilltop for views of Lake Biwa (and even more breeze) before you head home.
+There is a cablecar that can whisk you up to a hilltop for views of Lake Biwa (and even more breeze) before you head home.

-Access: Catch the JR Special Rapid service to Nagahama and get off at Omihachiman—it takes 35 minutes and costs ¥670 one way.
+Train: From Kyoto Station, catch the JR Special Rapid service toward Nagahama and get off at Omihachiman Station.
+It takes 35 minutes and costs ¥680 one way.

-6. Getting back to nature at Mount Takao
+6. Getting back to nature at Mt.
+Takao

-Access: You can catch one of the JR buses from Kyoto Station to Takao, which leave every 30 minutes and cost ¥520 each way.
+Bus: You can catch one of the JR buses from Kyoto Station to Takao, which leave every 30 minutes and cost ¥530 each way.
 When you finish your walk, head to Kiyotaki bus stop and catch the 64 or 94 bus towards Arashiyama.